claudiamachado27/claudiamachado27/README.md

 ## 🔭 About Me

-As a UX/UI designer motivated by curiosity, I have 10 years of experience turning ideas into delightful, functional products, primarily through responsive design.
-I'm currently redirecting this expertise to learn how to build scalable, high-performance web/mobile applications.<br>
+UX/UI Designer and Junior Front-End Developer passionate about transforming ideas into intuitive and accessible digital products.
+My journey covers the complete development cycle, from Research and Experience Planning (UX) to Front-End Implementation, with solid experience in projects built using WordPress.<br>
 Dedication, passion, and learning are what keep me moving.

 * 📍 Location: Aveiro - Portugal
 * 💼 Currently working as: Freelancer
-* 🌱 Currently learning/focused on: Front End development
+* 🌱 Currently learning/focused on: Front-End development
 * 💡 I like to talk about: Music, movies, and travel
 * 🤝 Looking to collaborate on: Design and Front-End development projects, especially those involving React, to apply and expand my new skills.
 <br>